-One supervised regularization approach considered by Kock and Teräsvirta (2011) to select a small q^ from a large q number of γ 's is the simple-to-general algorithm, e.g., the QuickNet algorithm of White (2006), that adds one γ and one activation function at a time to the ANN.
+One supervised regularization approach considered by Kock and Teräsvirta (2011) to select a small q^ from a large q number of γ 's is the simple-to-general algorithm, e.g., the OuickNet algorithm of White (2006), that adds one ν and one activation function at a time to the ANN.
 The QuickNet expands starting from 0 activation to q^ activations until the additional hidden unit activation is not found to improve the network capability.
 The second supervised regularization approach considered by Kock and Teräsvirta (2011) is the general-to-simple approach.
-This approach, from a variable-selection perspective, reduces the number of activations from an initial large number q (say, 1000) to a smaller number q^ by penalizing the complexity of the ANN model.
+This approach, from a variable-selection perspective, reduces the number of activations from an initial large number q (say, 1,000) to a smaller number q^ by penalizing the complexity of the ANN model.
 The penalized regression methods include the smoothly clipped absolute deviation penalty (SCAD) (Fan and Li 2001), adaptive Lasso (Zou 2006), adaptive elastic net (Zou and Zhang 2009), the bridge estimator (Huang, Horowitz and Ma 2008), among others.
-In the case where q is larger than the degrees of freedom, the marginal bridge estimator (Huang, Horowitz and Ma 2008) or the sure independence screening (SIS) (Fan and Lv 2008) may be used to reduce q below the degrees of freedom and then apply these estimation methods.
+In the case where a is larger than the degrees of freedom, the marginal bridge estimator (Huang, Horowitz and Ma 2008) or the sure independence screening (SIS) (Fan and Ly 2008) may be used to reduce q below the degrees of freedom and then apply these estimation methods.

-The third approach is to follow LWG (1993) to compute the q^ principal components of the q additional hidden activation functions.
+The third approach is to follow Lee et al. (1993) to compute the q^ principal components of the q additional hidden activation functions.
 Since the activation functions using randomly generated γ 's may be collinear with each other and with \mathbf{x}t , LWG used principal components of the q additional hidden activation functions.
 Unlike the above two supervised approaches, the principal components are not supervised for the output y.

 The purpose of this paper is to examine the effect of various regularization on the ANN test for neglected nonlinearity when the ANN is activated based on a large number of random activation parameters.
 We learn two points.
-First, when we consider the Lasso, the partial least square (PLS) method, the Pretest method, and a method combining Lasso with principle components, these supervised regularization methods bring size-distortion and the ANN test suffers from the post-sample inference or post-selection inference (PoSI) problem.2 Secondly, when we use the principle component analysis (PCA) as used in LWG (1993), this unsupervised regularization of the dimension reduction does not bring the PoSI problem, works really well for a large q, and the asymptotic $\chi^2(q^)$ distribution does well in approximating the finite sample distribution of the ANN test statistic.
-To sum, while the supervised regularizations are useful in forecasting as studied by Bai and Ng (2008), Bair, Hastie, Paul and Tibshirani (2006), Inoue and Kilian (2008), Huang and Lee (2010), Hillebrand, Huang, Lee and Li (2011), Kock and Teräsvirta (2011), and Kock (2011), this paper shows that regularization should not be supervised in inference.
-Our Monte Carlo simulation shows that the PoSI problem is especially severe with PLS and Pretest while it seems relatively mild or even negligible with Lasso.
-This paper also demonstrates that the use of unsupervised regularization by principal components does not lead to the PoSI problem.
+First, when we consider the Lasso, the partial least square (PLS) method, the Pretest method, and a method combining Lasso with principal components, these supervised regularization methods bring size-distortion and the ANN test suffers from the post-sample inference or post-selection inference (PoSI) problem.2 Secondly, when we use the PCA as used in Lee et al. (1993), this unsupervised regularization of the dimension reduction does not bring the PoSI problem, works really well for a large q, and the asymptotic $\chi^2(q^)$ distribution does well in approximating the finite sample distribution of the ANN test statistic.
+To sum, while the supervised regularizations are useful in forecasting as studied by Bai and Ng (2008), Bair, Hastie, Paul, and Tibshirani (2006), Inoue and Kilian (2008), Huang and Lee (2010), Hillebrand, Huang, Lee, and Li (2011), Kock and Teräsvirta (2011), and Kock (2011), this paper shows that regularization should not be supervised in inference.